BA Public Services

 Students’ progress through the programme ensures that they become increasingly self-confident and capable of managing their own learning.
 Graduates will have developed self-confidence and the ability to work in diverse environments and communicate to a wide variety of levels.

-Year 1 provides an introduction to the key public services disciplines, including behavioural dynamics, legal process & criminal law, social theory, public services environment and develops vital employability skills within academic skills and leading self modules.
+Year 1 provides an introduction to the key public services disciplines, including behavioural dynamics & criminal law, social theory, public services environment and develops vital employability skills within academic skills and leading self modules.
 Students have the opportunity to work with an external organisation to see theory in action and acquire valuable skills.

 Year 2 covers accountability, terrorism & public service responses, equality, diversity & communities, contemporary issues, whilst developing leadership and team building skills through activities.
 Employability skills and Voluntary work experience opportunities exists which will be assessed for credits.